PWR 1RW: Writing for Liberation: The Rhetoric of Antiracism

 Texts in Conversation

 (1800-2400 words; 6-8 pages) This assignment will serve as a foundation for the Research-Based Argument paper.
-You will select an issue related to antiracism and examine 4-6 sources that focus on this issue, analyzing how the authors frame this issue, what the authors hope to achieve in writing about this issue, and how the authors converge and diverge in their differing ideas and argumentation.
-You might choose, for example, to explore debates about affirmative action, to examine arguments for and against defunding the police, to consider whether ethnic studies should be adopted in the K-12 curriculum, to assess various proposals for reparations, to evaluate competing claims about the consequences of racial bias in artificial intelligence, or to analyze conversations surrounding immigration reform.
+You will select an issue related to race and examine 4-6 sources that focus on this issue, analyzing how the authors frame this issue, what the authors hope to achieve in writing about this issue, and how the authors converge and diverge in their differing ideas and argumentation.

 Research-Based Argument

-(3600-4500 words; 12-15 pages) In this culminating research paper, you will conduct further research on the issue you explored for the Texts in Conversation assignment.
-Drawing upon a variety of reputable sources, you will advance and defend an argument about this issue, making a case for why and how your stance advances racial equity.
+(3000-3600 words; 10-12 pages) In this culminating research paper, you will conduct further research on the racial issue you explored for the Texts in Conversation assignment.
+Drawing upon a variety of reputable sources, you will advance and defend an argument about this issue.